hametuha/anyway-feedback/README.md

 * Remove js-cookie dependency in favor of native `document.cookie` API.
 * Use wp-i18n for JavaScript translations instead of `wp_localize_script`.
 * Change default markup from `<a>` tags to `<button>` tags.
 Custom markup with `<a>` tags still works.
-* Add negative feedback reason collection feature.
+* **New Feature:** Add negative feedback reason collection feature.
 When users click "Useless", a dialog prompts them to provide a reason.
+The answers will be stored as comments.
 * Add REST API endpoint `POST /afb/v1/negative-reason/{post_type}/{object_id}` for storing feedback reasons.
-* Remove built-in GA4 integration.
+* **Breaking Change:** Remove built-in GA4 integration.
 Use the `feedback.afb` custom event to send data to your analytics service.
 * Add percentage rate display for feedback results.
 * **Breaking Change:** The custom event format changed from jQuery `.trigger()` to vanilla `CustomEvent`.
 Listen with `document.addEventListener('feedback.afb', (e) => { /* e.detail */ })`.
-* Requires PHP >= 7.4 and WordPress >= 6.6.
+* **Important** Requires PHP >= 7.4 and WordPress >= 6.6.

 ### 1.1.0